Rehasher

 Rehasher is a punk rock band based in Gainesville, Florida, signed to No Idea Records.
 Although started as a band, Rehasher became the solo side project of ska punk band Less Than Jake bass player/back up and lead singer Roger Lima as their lead singer and rhythm guitarist.
 The band's first line-up included Manganelli and Ryan Geis sharing lead vocals and guitars, bass guitarist Gui Amador (formerly of As Friends Rust) and drummer Jake Crown.

 Rehasher's third album Make the Noise was released on July 10, 2015.
-Following the release of Make the Noise, the band added lead guitarist Richard Klinghoffer, co-lead singer and bassist Tony Farah, and drummer Alex Klausner to resume touring.
+Following the release of Make the Noise, the band added bassist Tony Farah, and drummer Alex Klausner to resume touring.
 Work on new recordings began in late 2017.
 In 2021 the band released a covers album.